murmcraft/bioinfo_rnd_task/README.md

 ### Step 1.
 Mark duplicates

 It is recommended practice to mark duplicate reads, which are then ignored in variant calling.
 Duplicates are determined as those reads whose 5' positions are identical.
-Often the origin of duplicate reads is the PCR during library preparation, but also sequencing may cause optical duplicates.
+Often the origin of duplicate reads is the PCR during library preparation, but also sequencing itself may cause optical duplicates.

 Run the script to flag duplicate reads and generate a summary metrics file:
 ```